 Gran Tierra’s CSR program in Peru is focused on promoting meaningful community participation in project developments and sound environmental stewardship.
-To achieve these aims GTE Peru has developed a number of programs; a few of these are listed as follows.
+To achieve this GTE Peru has developed a number of programs; a few examples of these are listed as follows.

 CSR Programs in Peru

 When Gran Tierra actively conducts exploration in Peru, it supports the training and activities of community representatives to monitor its social and environmental performance through the PROMOSAC (Community Social and Environmental Monitoring) Program.
 The company activated PROMOSAC programs to give indigenous and local communities a first-hand say in assuring the company achieved high sustainability performance standards at its exploratory drilling and seismic programs in blocks 95 and 107 respectively.
 At the height of exploration activities at our block 95 Bretaña project, 41 community monitors contributed to preventing accidents, ensuring robust waste and environmental management, and the adherence of company employees and contractors to the Gran Tierra Workers Code of Conduct.

 Gran Tierra Peru scholarship program supports 15 students from remote communities in the Parrish of Bretaña access post-secondary education at technical institutes in Iquitos and the University of Trujillo.

 In partnership with the Loretana Environmental Network, the company also supports 4 indigenous students from the Rio Tigre district pursue studies at post-secondary institutions in the city of Iquitos.

 Additionally Gran Tierra supports a student residence in Iquitos with food, clothing and medicine, so that 30 indigenous students can partake in university studies far from their home communities.

 Support for Schools